squidfunk/mkdocs-material/docs/getting-started.md

 !!! note
     Nothing to see here, move along.

-The Material template adds a light color for the `note` class and a red color for the `warning` class.
+The Material template adds a neutral color for the `note` class and a red color for the `warning` class.

+!!! warning
+    You shall not pass.

 More colors can be freely defined.

 ## Full example